jrtechs/NodeJSBlog/blogContent/posts/photography/the-rise-of-profile-photos.md

 mostly you get pruney fingers.
 Given the current social distancing measures, everyone has taken to the internet to get their work done.
-I am now working, taking classes, and hanging out with friends on the internet on a daily bases.
+I am now working, taking classes, and hanging out with friends on the internet on a daily basis.
 The omnipresent prevalence of online platforms has gotten me thinking a lot about how we express our identity on the internet.
 Specifically, profile pictures have seized my attention lately.